henrlly/YourGuide/README.md

 ### Dependencies
-playsound, gtts, pyaudio, peekingduck and SpeechRecognition, winsound
+playsound, gtts, pyaudio, peekingduck and SpeechRecognition, winsound, cuda 11.7, pytorch

-NOTE: peekingduck is buggy with python 3.10 and above use python<=3.9.13
+NOTE: peekingduck is buggy with python 3.10 and above, use python<=3.9.13

 get dependencies with
 ```